openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 createAsyKeyGenerator(algName: string): AsyKeyGenerator

-Creates an **AsyKeyGenerator** instance based on the specified algorithm. <br>For details about the supported specifications, see [Key Generation Specifications](../../security/cryptoFramework-overview.md#key-generation-specifications).
+Creates an **AsyKeyGenerator** instance based on the specified algorithm.

+For details about the supported specifications, see [Key Generation Specifications](../../security/cryptoFramework-overview.md#key-generation-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework